Utah Railway: Current operations

 Today's Utah Railway operates over 423 mi of track between Grand Junction, Colorado, and Provo, Utah, of which 45 mi are owned, and the remainder operated under agreements with BNSF Railway and Union Pacific.
-As of January, 2017, the company no longer hauls coal.
+As of January 2017, the company no longer hauls coal.
 The Utah Railway also owns a subsidiary railroad, the Salt Lake City Southern Railroad, serving over 30 customers on over 25 mi of track between Salt Lake City and Draper, Utah.
 In addition, switching services are provided in Ogden and elsewhere.

+As of 2023, Genesee & Wyoming holds 59 miles.
+The Utah Railway interchanges in multiple locations: with BNSF and Union Pacific in Provo, Utah and Grand Junction, Utah.
+It can hold up to 286,000 pounds of supplies.

 Logo

 The earliest logo was simply the words "Utah Railway Company", spelled out on the locomotives and cabooses, and "Utah Coal Route" on the drop-bottom gondolas.
 On paper, however, the logo for many years was a black circle with a white background.
 The wording and image in these circular logos changed over the years.
 The 1948 logo included the words "Utah Railway" surrounding a gondola with the initials "U.C.R.".
 The 1999 logo was an oval with an image of an SD diesel locomotive and the words "Utah Railway: Since 1912".
 In later years the symbol of the Utah Railway Company was the beehive, which is also the Utah state symbol.
-Normally, GWI alters the corporate logos of its acquisitions to match the parent company's logo, but in a nod to tradition, the beehive was retained within a logo similar to the parent company's design.
+GWI alters the corporate logos of its acquisitions to match the parent company's logo, and as such, the beehive was retained within a logo similar to the parent company's design.